mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 # perf report -i perf.data
 {% endhighlight %}

-The perf report can be navigated in the command line, and it basically shows how much CPU is being consumed in each function in a break-down tree.
+The perf report can be navigated interactively in the command line (or it can also be non-interactive using --stdio flag), and it basically shows how much CPU is being consumed in each function in a break-down tree.
 {% highlight shell %}
 -   96.77%     0.00%  ovs-vswitchd    [kernel.kallsyms]   [k] system_call_fastpath
    - system_call_fastpath